yegor256/blog/_posts/2015/may/2015-05-13-two-instruments-of-software-architect.md

 words, developers review each others' code.
 An architect is not involved in this process.

-{% quote Through strict and non-compromising code reviews, an architect enforces his design and architectural principles %}
+{% quote Through strict and non-compromising code reviews, an architect enforces his design and architectural principles. %}

 But when peer review is done, each ticket goes to an architect and he has to give a final "OK" before the code goes to the `master` branch through